 Learning Objectives (LO):

 By the end of the course, students will be able to:

 - LO.
-1) Describe how human migration has shaped societies around the globe.
+1) Describe how human migration has shaped societies in the Americas.

 - LO.
 2) Identify and assess the ways that historians mobilize evidence and construct and revise narratives.

 - LO.
 3) Critically evaluate and engage in substantive historical debates.

 - LO.
 4) Develop skills to share research with digital media.